Have a question about Iowa's Behavioral Health Service System? Check out our Frequently Asked Questions.

 Local Coordination

-HHS will work with local Behavioral Health Administrative Service Organizations (BH-ASOs) to collaboratively coordinate and oversee services in each behavioral health district.
-Behavioral Health Administrative Service Organizations will be selected by December 31, 2024.
+Iowa HHS has designated the Iowa Primary Care Association (Iowa PCA) as the Behavioral Health Administrative Service Organization (BH-ASO) to collaboratively coordinate and oversee services in each behavioral health district.

 In each district, BH-ASOs will: